dotnet/Silk.NET/documentation/proposals/Proposal - Vulkan Struct Chaining - #3 Managed Chaining.md

 Assert.True(managedChain.Item2.ShaderInputAttachmentArrayDynamicIndexing);
 ```

-Notice that the above form use the constructor as an alternative.
+Notice that the above form uses the equivalent constructor as an alternative to the `Load` method.
+There is no
+equivalent constructor to `Load(TChain)` as that would be ambiguous.

 ### IReadOnlyList